treyhunner/better-dedent/README.md

 -----

-It's like `textwrap.dedent`, but with added t-string support.
+It's like `textwrap.dedent`, but with it works better.

+This only supports Python 3.14 (which is not yet released) because it relies on t-strings.

 ## The problem: interpolating before dedenting